NicGoodman/nicgoodman/content/collections/pages/about.md

     content:
       -
         type: text
-        text: 'I''m a professionally trained graphic designer, UX/UI designer and web developer.
-I have a keen eye for clean and modern design.
-With an extensive work experience dealing with varied audiences, I am able to communicate effectively and attack new problems with vigor and excitement.'
+        text: 'I am a professionally trained graphic designer, UX/UI designer, and web developer.
+I have a keen eye for fun and modern design.
+I enjoy the problem solving aspect of coding, and tackle complications with vigor and excitement.
+With extensive work experience dealing with various types of clients, I have become adept at communicating effectively.  '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Owning and running your business requires a lot of on the job problem solving and self-motivation when it comes to learning new skills and professional development.
-During the past eight years at ninebar, I have grown a basic coding skillset out of college into a robust portfolio of different web development technologies, principles and techniques.
-I am always looking for the next language or framework to start learning and to see how I can apply it in a way that makes my clients happy.'
+        text: 'I own and run my own business, ninebar; this experience has required a lot of on the job problem solving and self-motivation when it comes to learning new skills and professional development.
+During the past eight years at ninebar, I have grown a basic coding skillset into a robust portfolio of different web development technologies, principles, and techniques.
+I am always looking for the next language or framework to start learning and to see how I can apply it in a way that satisfies my clients.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'ninebar was started by two of my friends and me who enjoyed doing freelance work in our free time.
-From 2012 onward, our business grew in size, our portfolio of services expanded, and we operated out of a great office in the heart of downtown Asheville.
-My experience in the traditional print design field and running production machines in the print industry helped inform my design sensibilities early on as Creative Director.
-As our services grew, I spearheaded efforts to expand our web development offerings and my experience as a graphic designer gave me a unique perspective when it came to web design and development.'
+        text: 'I started ninebar with a couple of design friends to do freelance in our free time.
+Since 2012 our business has grown in size, our portfolio of services has expanded, and we have operated out of a great office in the heart of downtown Asheville.
+My experience in the traditional print design field and running production machines in the print industry early on has informed my design sensibilities as Creative Director.
+I have spearheaded efforts to expand our web development offerings over the years, and my experience as a graphic designer has given me a unique perspective when it comes to web design and development.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'I pride myself in being one of the rare designers that is capable of and thoroughly enjoys coding as well as a coder that still gets super excited over a new identity package for companies big and small.'
+        text: 'I pride myself in being one of the rare designers that is capable of and thoroughly enjoys coding, as well as being a coder that still gets really excited over a new branding and identity packages for companies big and small.'
   -
     type: paragraph
-    content:
-      -
-        type: text
-        text: 'ninebar was named after needing nine bars of atmospheric pressure to pull a shot of espresso, and you can still find me with a mug glued to my hand.'
 tools:
   -
     logo: about_images/tool-icons-mono-01.svg